Military beret: Croatia

 Black beret is also used in Cadet battalion.

 Also dark blue beret is used in Croatian Navy.

 Cuba

 In the Cuban Revolutionary Armed Forces, the following berets are in use:

 Czech Republic

 The Armed Forces of the Czech Republic use berets for both battledress and display uniform.
 The colour of the beret signifies the branch of the armed forces.
 The beret displays the Czech Army badge (silver for NCOs and enlisted, gold for officers, gold with linden branchlets for generals) and the rank of the individual.

+The history of the military berets in the Czech military dates back at least to the World War I, when the Czechoslovak legionaires in France wore the standard field blue military berets as part of their uniforms.
+After the war and foundation of the First Czechoslovak Republic, the whole uniform continued to be used for ceremonial purposes by the Prague Castle guard.
+During the World War Two, the Czechoslovak soldiers serving in the 1st Czechoslovak Independent Armoured Brigade wore the standard British combat uniforms, including the black beret for armoured corps, with Czechoslovak insignia.

+After the war, in 1948, the newly established Czechoslovak Airborne forces adopted the maroon beret, inspired by those worn by the British Paras.
+After a brief discontinuation by the Communist leadership on ideological basis it was re-established in 1960s and continues to be used until this day.
+After the Velvet revolution berets were selected as the new standard head cover for the newly democratic Armed Forces, with several colour variants to distinguish the type of Forces or Corps being developed.

 In 2023 the Czech Armed Forces updated the colours of their berets, completely discontinuing the orange beret for the Rescue and Civil defence forces (disbanded) and adopting two new colours: blue for the Prague Castle Guard and khaki for the Ground forces (including the 4th Rapid reaction brigade, formerly wearing the maroon berets), both replacing the previous and broadly unpopular light green beret.

 D

 Denmark

 The Royal Danish Army first introduced the black berets for its armour personnel in 1958.
 In 1968 it was extended to the whole army, Homeguard and parts of the Navy and Airforce, replacing the standard issue Side cap.